[ ESP32 Web Flasher ]

 — Nothing leaves the page.
 The firmware is fetched from this site and

 — Deauth detector is defensive.
-It only listens for attack frames —
+It only listens for attack frames, it

-it never sends them.
-To test your own network's resilience, run an
+never sends them.
+To pressure-test your own network, flash an upstream

 After flashing any demo, open a serial monitor at 115200 baud to watch the

 output.
-Everything here is stock, open firmware — every sketch is linked in
+Everything here is stock, open firmware, and every sketch is linked in

 the Source section below.